Mary's Path

 Needs Statement

-Specialty Staff Training: Due to increasing CSEC victimization, advanced training for high acuity mental health needs (depression, Substance Use Disorder, and PTSD) is required. $120,000
+Specialty Staff Training: Due to increasing CSEC victimization, advanced training for high acuity mental health needs (depression, Substance Use Disorder, and PTSD) is required.
+Additionally, trauma-informed care training is being instituted across the organization, including residential and administrative staff, not just mental health staff. $120,000

 Geographic Areas Served